CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 ```

 Seems like we somehow need to deconstruct and reconstruct a `Var` term, in order
-to remove `v` from `x`, and then probably recurse.
-The question is how to
+to remove `v` from `x` (and there'll probably be some recursion to deal with
-deconstruct `x`?
-I guess we could try case-splitting again:
+`vs`).
+The question is how to deconstruct `x`?
+I guess we could always try
+case-splitting again:

 ```idris
 dropFirst ((MkVar p) :: xs) = ?dropFirst_rhs_2